 5.2.
 Teaching Assistants

-- During the school day, teaching assistants must complete tasks as directed by their line manager or a member of the SLT.
+During the school day, teaching assistants must complete tasks as directed by their line manager or a member of the SLT and follow the relevant guidance above set out for the teachers.
+When assisting with remote learning, teaching assistants may be responsible for:

 5.3.
 Phase leaders and Senior team